Mosul residents can play soccer again, without Islamic State restrictions

 “They called them infidel logos,” he said.

-Soccer is very popular in Iraq and many people root for big European teams like Manchester United, Chelsea or Barcelona.
+Soccer is very popular in Iraq and many people root for big European teams such as Manchester United, Chelsea or Barcelona.

 “We couldn’t wear shorts.
 We had to wear trousers like this,” said Obeyda Mohammed, pointing at a tracksuit one of his fellow players was wearing.